All You Need to Know About Hair Dye Allergies: Symptoms, Causes, and Treatment

 Your doctor may prescribe stronger corticosteroids, antibiotics, or epinephrine injections to treat your symptoms and prevent complications.
 You may also need to take antihistamines, painkillers, or anti-inflammatory drugs to ease your discomfort.

 Recovering from hair dye allergy and hair loss may take some time and patience, depending on the extent of the damage and your hair growth cycle.
 The skin on the scalp needs to heal, as well as the hair shaft and follicle, which will have been stripped of the cuticle as well.
-This means your hair will likely split and be drier and brittle than usual.
+This means your hair will likely split and be drier and more brittle than usual.

 Here are some tips to help you restore your hair and scalp health: